wrightben/languages/README.md

 I prefer lightweight code.
 I'm a minimalist; I like simplicity.
 I expect things to be intuitive, and I expect things to work really well.

-I avoid frameworks, dependencies, modules, and type-checking.
-I'm not *always* interested in optimal algorithms.

 My native language is vanilla JavaScript.
 AI can translate.

 ### Recent Projects